Aya Cash Doesn’t Mind Being the Worst

 Cash grew up on San Francisco’s Castro street, raised by divorced artist parents, living in an apartment with a rotating cast of tenants.
 She was a rebellious teen who shaved her head twice and got a tattoo of a hawk on her lower back (she was told at the time that Aya meant hawk in Hebrew, though that’s not totally accurate), a phase she has grown out of. (“Now I découpage,” she jokes).
 She went to art school, grew up with cats named Vanilla Pudding Chocolate Heart Star Moonbeam Sunflower GI Joe and Ella Carmella Vanilla Sophia Soprano, and didn’t meet a Republican till she was studying theater in college.
 She moved to Brooklyn when she was 22, and waitressed while hustling for acting gigs.
 You’re the Worst was her big on-screen break.
 Well, big-ish.
 The show never found a huge audience, but is adored by critics and heralded for being a genuinely funny comedy that also plunges into the darkness of the human psyche — part of a new wave of “depression comedies” in the vein of Crazy Ex Girlfriend and Bojack Horseman.

 You’re the Worst begins as a love story about the callous, misanthropic Jimmy and the reckless, self-centered Gretchen, as well as the antics of their equally troubled friends Lindsay (Kether Donohue) and Edgar (Desmin Borges).
 But it’s during season two, when it reveals that Gretchen suffers from severe clinical depression, that the show reveals the full breadth of its ambition.
 “Here is an interesting thing that you don’t know about me.
 I am clinically depressed!” she eventually tells Jimmy.
-It becomes clear how many of Gretchen’s self-destructive behaviors stemmed from her untreated mental-health issues, and how depression can radiate outward to affect one’s most intimate relationships.
+It becomes clear how many of Gretchen’s self-destructive behaviors stem from her untreated mental-health issues, and how depression can radiate outward to affect one’s most intimate relationships.
 Critics have called it television’s most groundbreaking depiction of mental illness.

 Cash confesses that she herself has depressive tendencies, and she found the response to season two especially difficult, because so much attention was suddenly on her as the show’s breakout star.
 “Success makes everyone feel like a fraud, I think, unless you’re a monster,” she tells me, meticulously mod-podging an ad for the new Cher musical onto the back of a plate.
 “Because you suddenly go like, who do people think I am?
 What do they expect from me?
 All this attention was coming at me and I’d be sobbing in bed and then have to get on a phone call and go, ‘Yeah, it’s great.
 It’s so amazing.’
 You want to be genuine and you want to be honest about who you are and what you’re going through.”